CAR T Cell Killing

 Cytolysis over time of the CAR T cell-treated SKOV3 spheroid.

 A cancer spheroid was treated with CAR T cells.
-Cancer spheroid cytolysis was measured using the Maestro Z platform.
+Cancer spheroid cytolysis was measured using the Maestro Z platform

 Result: A dose-dependent decrease in cancer spheroid size was observed following CAR T cell treatment.